 Most digital marketing students in Nepal know how to define SEO—but very few know what to do when a client emails in a panic because their site traffic dropped overnight.

-Digital marketing students learning in a practical setting
+A dashboard with charts, symbolizing digital marketing students learning in a practical setting.

 This is why I started building internship programs at Gurkha Technology—and why I believe practical experience isn’t just valuable for aspiring marketers in Nepal.
 It’s essential.